IBM/online_order_processing_during_pandemics/README.md

 # Use Watson Assistant to automate online order processing during pandemics

 How do we stop panic amongst people of hoarding essentials during lockdown?
-How do we maintain social distancing while procuring essentials?
+How do we enable people to procure essentials through digital mode?

+Nowadays, its a bit risky to visit a supermarket for grocery shopping given the social distancing factor.
+Our solution offers you online grocery shopping at your fingertips to manage your needs effortlessly.

 In this code pattern, we build an AI-powered backend system that can take the daily essentials orders through online mode.
 The system processes the incoming text request by converting it to formatted orders list.
-A effective way of processing the information quickly.
+An effective way of processing the information quickly.

 This AI powered backend system can be later connected to the inventory database for optimising supply chain management aswell.
 This solution will be applicable into various domains such as ordering medicines and ordering daily essentials (groceries), etc.